paul-trood/Portfolio-Mobile_app_recommendations/README.md

 * Sponsorships
 * Collecting and selling data

-To minimize risks and overhead, our validation strategy for an app idea has three steps:
+To minimize risks and overhead, our strategy for an app idea has three steps:

 * Build a minimal Android version of the app, and add it to Google Play.
 * If the app has a good response from users, we develop it further.